EN

 Justification

-This species occurs at very low population densities and is often absent even from seemingly appropriate habitat; overall it is considered to have a very small and fragmented population that is isolated in small subpopulations.
-In most of its range, habitat loss and degradation are proceeding rapidly, indicating that there are significant and ongoing declines in range and population.
-Locally it is opportunistically hunted for food.
-This combination of factors has led to its uplisting to Endangered.
+This species occurs at very low population densities and is often absent even in seemingly appropriate habitat.
+Overall it is considered to have a small population that is isolated in small subpopulations.
+In much of its range, habitat loss and degradation are proceeding, indicating that there are significant and ongoing declines in range and population.
+This combination of factors has led to its listing as Vulnerable.

 Population justification